EwoutH/urban-self-driving-effects/paper/paper.md

 | City day tariff | City | None | 5 | Day |
 | All out | City | -20 km/h | 10 | Day |

+The policy combinations were designed to test both the individual and combined effects of two main intervention types: speed reductions and congestion pricing.
+Speed reductions of 20 km/h represent a significant but feasible change in urban speed limits, in line what cities as Amsterdam are doing by lowering speed limits from 50 km/h to 30 km/h.
+The pricing levels (€5 and €10) were chosen to be substantial enough to influence behavior while remaining within ranges seen in existing congestion pricing schemes, in line with congestion pricing in cities as New York, which \$15 in peak hours and \$3.75 off-peak.

+Geographic targeting was included through two spatial scales: the "autoluw" area representing Rotterdam's central low-traffic zone (affecting about 13% of the population), and city-wide implementation covering all 125 postal code areas.
+Temporal variations were explored through peak-hour (7:00-9:00 and 16:00-18:00) versus all-day (6:00-19:00) implementation, the current definitions used in The Netherlands for peak hours and daytime.

 This created 72 scenario-policy combinations (8×9), allowing examination of policy effectiveness under different future conditions.
-Each combination was evaluated using multiple metrics including mode shares, network performance, and total vehicle kilometers traveled.
+Each combination was evaluated using multiple metrics including mode shares, network performance, and total vehicle kilometers traveled, enabling analysis of both intended and unintended policy effects.

 Both experiments used the same base model configuration, differing only in the manipulated variables.
 Results were collected on journey details (origin, destination, mode, costs), traffic conditions (speed, density, flow), and parking occupancy, enabling comprehensive analysis of system-level effects.